mbehzad/webpack-dev-server-common-chunk-bug/README.md

 /******/ 	deferredModules.push([2,"common"]);
 ```

-# Steps to reproduce
+## Steps to reproduce

 `npm install`,

 Run `npm run build` to generate bundles with webpack-cli in the dist folder.

-Run `npm start` and open http://localhost:9000/ to see the webpack-dev-server output and compare.
+Run `npm run serve` and open http://localhost:9000/ to see the `webpack serve` output and compare.